-- No.2 in the world for academic reputation (QS World University Rankings 2015).
+- Top 5 in the world for academic reputation (QS World University Rankings 2016).

 - Supervisions provide regular small-group tuition with subject specialists.

-However. as at all universities, there’s a much greater emphasis on independent and self-directed study here compared to school or college.
+However, as at all universities, there’s a much greater emphasis on independent and self-directed study at Cambridge compared to school or college.
 You’re responsible for your own learning and are expected to read beyond what’s required for your lectures and classes.

 - Lectures cover the basics of a subject and act as a starting point for your own research.

 - Each lecture typically lasts around 50 minutes.

 - Depending on the subject anywhere between up to several hundred students may attend.

 - Many lecturers are working at the forefront of their fields, so lectures are a fantastic opportunity to find out about the latest research and be inspired by leading academics.

 - These provide the opportunity to explore particular topics in more detail.

 - They're usually for medium–sized groups (between 10 and 30 students) and last between one and two hours.

 - They're led by academics, but are more interactive than lectures and you're expected to actively contribute to the discussions.